-Researchers at the University of Michigan and the University of Southern California made the find by studying the responses of undergraduate students to questions when the smell of fish oil was present or absent.
-They used a set of questions, but one specifically was of importance to the study’s findings.
-Called the “Moses Illusion,” it purposely contained misleading information.
+Across languages, there are often very few similarities between expressions, so the consistent ties to fish couldn’t be only coincidence.
+In 2015, researchers at the University of Michigan and the University of Southern California made the find by studying the responses of undergraduate students to questions when the smell of fish oil was present or absent.

 The question was, “How many animals of each kind did Moses take on the Ark?”